SoftwareEngineeringToolDemos/FSE-2013-Jalangi/build-vm/desktop-files/Readme.txt

 ========================
 Recording/Replaying a Web Application:
-Enter the following commands in the terminal:
+Enter the following commands in the terminal, filling in for <analysis-path>:

 	node src/js/commands/instrument.js --outputDir /tmp tests/tizen/annex
 	killall node